JHNordic logo

 Description:

-Alternatively, one can continue to follow the east bank of the main creek, traversing a medium steep side bank, until the trail opens up at the edge of an open meadow, the beginning of a side canyon to the east.
-The eastern creek drainage is enticing by this open meadow, however, for skinny ski travel, does not go very far until the canyon narrows down and becomes steep.
-For extra mileage, one can ski this as a short out-and-back, then rejoin the main trail.
-Cross the main creek on the right (west) via a snow-covered log bridge, and rejoin the principal ski track heading up into the west /main branch of Mail Cabin Creek.
+Alternative Route: Alternatively, one can continue to follow the east bank of the main creek, traversing a medium steep side bank, until the trail opens up at the edge of an open meadow, the beginning of a side canyon to the east.
+The eastern creek drainage is enticing but does not go very far until the canyon narrows and becomes steep.

-The main trail heads gradually uphill following the upper creek and a summer forest road, with periodic short climbs through tall stands of conifers.
+Return: The main trail heads gradually uphill following the upper creek and a summer forest road, with periodic short climbs through tall stands of conifers.
 In total, this branch goes 3 miles from the trailhead up the creek to nearly 8000 ft, until the valley becomes too narrow and steep.
-Turn around here, unless you want to venture into “extreme” skinny skiing (moving into AT skiing terrain).
+Turn around here unless you want to venture into "extreme" skinny skiing (moving into AT skiing terrain).
 The ski out is rapid after having gained approximately 800 vertical feet.

 Elevation gain: 219m